 Little Sandhi played the piano [perfect pitch discovered at 4].
 Took ballet, made puppets and learned to paint with oils.
 And sewed clothes for Barbie.
 Both of my parents were extremely talented artists in their own rights.

 Slightly older Sandhi ditched the classics to play rock music.
 Learned how to do needlework.
 Switched to drawing shoes and dresses.
 My drugs of choice were art galleries and museums.

-Bigger Sandhi went to college for oceanography but degreed in psychology.
+Teen/young adult Sandhi went to college for oceanography but degreed in psychology.
 Because I discovered I am “gifted” with Eidetic Imagery.
 I was a “guinea pig” [studied] and a paper outlining my case was presented at the APA. by Dr. Michael Siegel.
 And acted in plays.
-And painted [acrylics]
+And painted in acrylics.

 After college, my MFA career careened into a ditch.
 I could not select a discipline.
 I dabbled in Pottery, Textile Design, Jewelry, Metal Work, anything but painting.

 As an adult, I had many careers.
 Portrait Painter, Designer of Needlepoint.
 Designer of T-shirts.
-Maker of Jewelry, Visual Merchandiser, Set Designer, Florist, Marketing Director, Creative Director, Communications, Chief Information Officer…and Artist.
+Maker of Jewelry, Visual Merchandiser, Set Designer, Florist, Marketing Director, Creative Director, Corporate communications, Chief Information Officer…and then "Artist."

 I select images that speak to me from their eyes.
 I react to their imaginary being.
 I draw, paint and cover the painting in paper.
 I’ve been doing this so long, I don’t have to think about it, I’m in that flow.
 As I work, I improvise.
 I am not attached to any outcome, therefore, I am free to change anything while I work.
 I’m not “finished” until I’m finished.
 I am usually deeply in love with my work, and emotionally connected.
 If I don’t like something, I will rip it apart and change it.